zonemaster/zonemaster/docs/design/Profiles.md

 The Zonemaster requirements and specification documents speak of user-configurable profiles and policies for Zonemaster Engine and CLI.

-In release 2017.4 the profile and policy concept from the requirements and specifications were integrated into single data structure, also called a profile.
+In release 2017.4 all of the configurable features "config", "filter", "policy" and "profile" from the requirements and specifications were integrated into a single data structure, also called "profile".
+This document provides a high-level view of the new "profile" feature.

 ## Profiles in Zonemaster Engine

 Zonemaster Engine has an effective profile that guides how it performs its tests and analyzes their results.
-It comes with a sensible default profile while allowing applications to override the default behvior.
+It comes with a sensible default profile while allowing applications to override the default behavior.
 This is described in greater detail in the [Zonemaster::Engine::Config] documentation.